tanfwong/rfsoc_notes/_sources/ch5/gmem.md

    - There must be no dependence issues between a burst access is initiated and completed.

-* For example, consider the top-level function iin {numref}`sec:port_widen`.
+* For example, consider the top-level function in {numref}`sec:port_widen`.
 Since there are both reads and writes in the loop `RW_Loop`, Vitis HLS will automatically implement sequential bursting with the `m_axi` port widened to 512 bits.
 Note that for automatic port widening, the total number of bits in a burst must be divisible by the widened port bit-width.
-In the example, as $8000*32$ is divisible by $512$ Vitis HLS automatically widens the bit-width to 512 bits.
+In the example, as $8000*32$ is divisible by $512$, Vitis HLS automatically widens the bit-width to 512 bits.

 * Consider another example as shown below: